On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Kalman-Bucy Filtering

 Note that both (\ref{ref-phi-1-stability}) and (\ref{ref-phi-1-stability-upsilon}) imply immediately that $\phi_{t}(Q)\rightarrow_{t\rightarrow\infty}{P}_\infty$ exponentially fast for any $Q\in \bbS^0_d$; e.g. by letting $Q_2=P_\infty$.

-Note that the uniform estimates independent of the initial condition stated throughout, involve some arbitrarily small, positive time parameter $\tau$, which is related to the notion of a so-called observability/controllability interval; for further details on this topic we refer to \cite{Bishop/DelMoral:2016}.
+Note that the uniform estimates with constants independent of the initial condition stated throughout, involve some arbitrarily small, positive time parameter $\tau$, which can be directly related to the notion of a so-called observability/controllability interval introduced earlier; for further details on this topic we refer to \cite{bucy67,Bishop/DelMoral:2016}.
+Contrast, for example, the stability results (\ref{ref-phi-1-stability}) and (\ref{ref-phi-1-stability-upsilon}).
+The symbol $\tau$ is reserved for this arbitrary small time parameter throughout the article.

 Results (e.g. bounds and convergence results) on the flow of the inverse of the solution of the Riccati equation are considered in \cite{Bishop/DelMoral:2016} and are relevant for proving results on the flow of the Riccati equation itself; e.g. upper bounds on the flow of the inverse solution help to lower bound solutions of the Riccati flow.
 The flow of the inverse Riccati solution may also be of interest on its own as it relates to the flow of ``information'' (as the inverse of covariance).